By Graziano Marcheschi, M.A. D.Min

 Though Scripture assures us David was forgiven his grave sins of adultery and of causing the death of an innocent man, the child he conceived with Bathsheba died, as the prophet Nathan predicted.
 That death is presented as the consequence of David’s sin.
 Is God less merciful if he allows us to endure the consequences of our sins?

-The prophets Nathan’s ministry in this episode of David’s life was to confront his King with a hard truth.
+The prophet Nathan’s ministry in this episode of David’s life was to confront his King with a hard truth.
 Today we talk of “speaking truth to power,” referring to the responsibility of bringing Gospel values to the marketplace and challenging our leaders when necessary.
 Do you see this as part of your Christian responsibility?
 How might you “speak truth to power” in your life or work?